Friday, April 15, 2016

 Hans nodded as he fought back the mist developing in his eyes and the conflicting emotions and thoughts racing through his heart and mind.
 “You are the person I will miss the most not returning home to every day.”

 “Oh, Hans,” she muttered and took him in her arms.
 Hans had not expected his grandmother to turn around all of a sudden and embrace him.
-He had never imagined Germans could be so effusively emotional, and had not expected her to be so demonstrative in her sentimentality.
-But then, he responded to her deep, affectionate, and unexpected embrace all the same, wrapping his arms around her in an upsurge of emotion he had not imagined he could muster.
+His conception that Germans were not so effusively emotional was deep-seated, which is why he had not expected her to be so demonstrative in her sentimentality.
+But then, he responded to her deep, affectionate, and unexpected embrace, all the same, wrapping his arms around her in an upsurge of emotion he never imagined he could muster.
 He did so without even thinking about it.

 Oma!” he mumbled.